sbfaulkner/adventofcode/README.md

 ## Day 4: The Ideal Stocking Stuffer

 Quite happy with how succinct the approach used here is, although performance might be a bit lacking.

+## Day 5: Doesn't He Have Intern-Elves For This?

+The two independent versions muddy this solution somewhat, but I think this is reasonable.